-6.15.1 Responding to Reports of Sexual Violence and Sexual Harassment (KCSIE (September 2023))
+7.16.1 Responding to Reports of Sexual Violence and Sexual Harassment (KCSIE (September 2024))

-- Students may make a report about any sexual violence or harassment they experience or witness via their Form Tutor/Pastoral Lead/School Nurse/Counsellor/DSL or any teacher they feel comfortable talking to.
-They can email safeguarding@habgirls.org.uk.
-For reports about discriminatory behaviour, including harmful sexual behaviours, they may also send an email to report@habsgirls.org.uk - If possible, such reports should be managed with two members of staff present, preferably one of them being the DSL or a deputy - The School's initial response to a report from a child is important.
-It is essential that ALL victims are reassured that they are being taken seriously and that they will be supported and kept safe - A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment nor should they ever be made to feel ashamed for making a report.
-It's important to explain that the law is in place to protect young people rather than to criminalise them, and this should be explained in such a way that avoids distressing them - All staff are trained as part of the annual child protection and safeguarding training how to raise a concern with the DSL. - If there is 'reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm' a referral will be made to appropriate external agencies.
+- Students may make a report about any sexual violence or harassment they experience or witness via their Form Tutor/ Head of House/ Head of Section/ School Nurse/ Counsellor/ DSL or any teacher they feel comfortable talking to.
+They can call the direct safeguarding line or email safeguardingboys@habselstree.org.uk or safeguardinggirls@habselstree.org.uk. - If possible, such reports should be managed with two members of staff present, preferably one of them being the DSL or a deputy - The School's initial response to a report from a child is important.
+It is essential that ALL victims are reassured that they are being taken seriously and that they will be supported and kept safe. - A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment nor should they ever be made to feel ashamed for making a report.
+It's important to explain that the law is in place to protect young people rather than to criminalise them, and this should be explained in such a way that avoids distressing them - All staff are trained as part of the annual child protection and safeguarding training how to raise a concern with the DSL - Junior School, Prep and Pre-Prep staff are provided with additional training each term, to reflect on case studies that articulate how KCSIE applies specifically to primary aged pupils and EYFS. - If there is 'reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm', a referral will be made to appropriate external agencies

-6.15.2 Action following a Report of Sexual Violence and Sexual Harassment
+7.16.2 Action following a Report of Sexual Violence and Sexual Harassment